wjgilmore/todoparrot/readme.md

     $ vendor/bin/phpunit

+### Frequently Asked Questions

+#### Why did you implement ______ this way?

+I rebuilt the early test version of TODOParrot over two frenzied afternoons after finishing the book.
+Some of the code needs to be refactored and can be improved.
+But most of what you find in the code should nonetheless be pretty helpful in terms of learning more about Laravel.

+#### Can I adopt the code for my own purposes?

+Yep as long as you abide by the terms of the license.

 ### License

 TODOParrot is licensed under the [MIT license](http://opensource.org/licenses/MIT).
 If you find something wrong with the code or think it could be improved, I welcome you to [create an issue](https://github.com/wjgilmore/todoparrot/issues) or submit a pull request!